Zhangjason308/SYSC3110-GROUP34/Deliverable2-README.txt

 README for Scrabble Project including: version 4.0 12/9/2022

-Deliverable 4: For this deliverable, we added tiles multipliers that multiply the score of the player that has a word passing through one of the multipliers, and an AI was added, which the user will be playing against.
+Deliverable 4: For this deliverable, we added save,load,undo,redo commands, and the player can pick a board (board1,board2,board3) then the player can pick to play with the AI or player2 which the user will be playing against.

 Description:
 ------------